rahul-verma/arjuna/docs/gui_abstraction/AppPageSectionObjectModel.md

 3. In the setup part, we create the WordPress instance as earlier, it now refers to the new class that we created.
 3. `wordpress.launch` launches the web application (opens browser and goes to the `base_url`).
 It returns the `Home` object.
 4. We login with default credentials using `home.login_with_default_creds()` call.
 It returns `Dashboard` object.
-5. We go to settings by using `left_nav` section of `dashboard`: `dashboard.left_nav.settings`.
+5. We go to settings by using `left_nav` section of `dashboard`: `dashboard.left_nav.go_to_settings()`.
-5. In the teardown part of fixture, we logout using `top_nav` section of `settings`: `settings.top_nav.logout`.
+5. In the teardown part of fixture, we logout using `top_nav` section of `settings`: `settings.top_nav.logout()`.
 6. In the test, the argument is changed from `dashboard` to `settings`.
 7. `settings.tweak_role_value("editor")` is now  direct call to the settings object.
-8. From test and Gui abstraction perspective, this is the most accurate representation of the Gui as well as the most intuitive version of the test automation code.
+8. So far, from test and Gui abstraction perspective, this is the most accurate representation of the Gui as well as the most intuitive version of the test automation code.
+We can do even better with more advanced features of Arjuna discussed elsewhere.